esfoobar/flaskbook/README.md

 # FlaskBook

-A social application built for the Udemy course "Advanced Professional Web Development with Python Flask".
+A social application built for the Udemy course "Advanced Scalable Python Web Development Using Flask".

 ## Course Summary